Crystals in Urine: Symptoms, Causes & Types of Crystals

-Crystals in the urine can be a normal finding that occur due to eating habits, decreased water habits and changes to body temperature.
-High levels, however, may be a result of a health condition, like kidney stones, gout or a UTI.
+Crystals in the urine can be a normal finding and can occur due to eating habits, decreased water intake and changes in body temperature.
+High levels of crystals however, may be a result of a health condition, like kidney stones, gout or a UTI.

-Crystals found in the urine are made-up of built-up substances that are present in the body, like medications or organic compounds, like phosphate, calcium and magnesium.
-These substances form crystals for various reasons, like changes to body temperature, UTIs, changes to urinary pH, or if these substances start to accumulate in high concentrations.
+Crystals that are found in the urine are made-up of built-up substances that are present in the body, like medications or organic compounds, like phosphate, calcium and magnesium.
+These substances can start to accumulate and form crystals for various reasons.

 Imagem ilustrativa número 2